-The Common carder bee (Bombus pascuorum) is the only one of the ginger bumblebees to be named a member of the ‘Big 7’ widespread and plentiful species found all across the UK.
+The Common Carder Bumblebee (Bombus pascuorum) is the only one of the three ginger bumblebees to be named a member of the ‘Big 7’ widespread and plentiful species found all across the UK.

 In short, to separate the three ginger species from each other, you need to take a look at the abdomen and genital capsules.
 On the Common carder, you will find black hair on the abdomen which is different from what you will find on the other two all-ginger species.
 You just have to look closely.